Buyer Info

 • Negotiate all offers and counter-offers

-• Answer all questions within the scope the agent’s expertise
+• Answer all questions within the scope of the agent’s expertise

 • Advise as to procedures and steps needed to advance to a successful closing

 The buying process can be complex and tricky.
-This can be particularly true for first time home buyers and for those relocating to a new area.
+This can be particularly true for first-time home buyers and for those relocating to a new area.
 Remember, you are not alone.
-Thousands of people just like you buy homes across America everyday.
-Having solid real estate representation is the best way to ensure that you have all the information you need to move ahead with what will be your largest investment.
+Thousands of people just like you buy homes across America every day.
+Solid real estate representation is the best way to ensure you have all the information you need to move ahead with your largest investment.